celo-org/docs/blog/08-12-22-getting-started-on-celo-with-hardhat/gettng-started-on-celo-with-hardhat.md

 ![image](images/7.png)

-`Note`: Hardhat will always perform a new compilation instruction if changes to previously compiled contract (s) exist.
+> Note: Hardhat will always perform a new compilation instruction if changes to previously compiled contract (s) exist.
 This is done using the cache file that will be generated soon as hardhat command is invoked.
 To deploy to Celo mainnet, we point the command to Celo as in:

 ```bash